Omaha's Henry Doorly Zoo and Aquarium: Research

 The Bill and Berniece Grewcock Center for Conservation and Research is a world-class research center at the zoo.
 The center has discovered several new species.
-The world's first in vitro-fertilized ("test-tube") gorilla resides at the zoo.
+The world's first in vitro-fertilized (IVF, "test-tube") gorilla resides at the zoo.
 The world's first artificially inseminated tiger was born in Omaha in 1991, followed by the world's first artificially inseminated gaur.
 The original 16448 sqft facility was constructed in 1996.

 In 2006, it underwent a $6 million expansion which brings the total space to 32000 sqft.

 The research center focuses on six areas: